Testing Business Ideas with GroundControl

 - Scale: Prove you can scale your business idea from the early adopter to a bigger audience

-For each stage, we look at what startups should focus on.
+For each stage, we look at what ventures should focus on.
 For the Problem stage that is the Customer Segment and the Problem, for the Scale stage the Channels to reach customers and the Growth Engine.

 You can create your own framework by picking the relevant building blocks from Alexander Osterwalder’s Business Model Canvas and arrange them according to the stages that are relevant for your organization.